LeonCSt/beginner_code/wl_examples/wl_examplesREADME.txt

    -lwayland-cursor appended to g++ string.
 Still no keymap, just linux keycodes.

-leon460.cpp does not use <wayland=cursor.h>, but generates it's own cursors which are stored in the main shm_pool.
+leon460.cpp does not use <wayland-cursor.h>, but generates it's own cursors which are stored in the main shm_pool.
 No need for the -lwayland-cursor linker on g++ command.
 Can be used as-is to create your own cursors if the following edits are made: -